Hanno R. Ellenbogen Citizenship Award: Financial component donated to Praunheimer Werkstätten and Arthur F. Sniegon

-Seventeenth - Magda Vášáryová and Zdeněk Tůma
+Seventeenth – Magda Vášáryová and Zdeněk Tůma

-Magda Vášáryová born August 26 - of mixed German, Hungarian and Slovak origins - is known for being one of Czechoslovakia's great actresses.
+Magda Vášáryová born 26 August—of mixed German, Hungarian and Slovak origins - is known for being one of Czechoslovakia's great actresses.
 Vaclav Havel wanted her to become the Vice President of democratic Czechoslovakia after 1989 - but she declined.
 In 1999, she became the first female presidential candidate in Slovakia.
 In 1971 she completed her studies at Bratislava's Comenius University.
 Until 1989, she acted in several theaters including the Slovak National Theatre after a long movies career.
 She was the Ambassador of Czechoslovakia in Austria (1990– 1993).
-After the split of Czech and Slovakia, she became Ambassador to Poland (2000–2005).
+After the split of Czechia and Slovakia, she became Ambassador to Poland (2000–2005).
 From February 2005 to July 2006 she held the position of State Secretary of the Ministry of Foreign Affairs of Slovakia.
 In the 2006 parliamentary elections, she was elected to the National Council of the Slovak Republic for Slovak Democratic and Christian Union - Democratic Party.
 She spent here entire career fighting Communism and corruption.

 Zdeněk Tůma (born České Budějovice, 1960) was Governor of the Czech Central Bank for 10 years.
 He graduated from the University of Economics, Prague, later finishing his postgraduate studies at the Czechoslovak Academy of Sciences.
 He was the Chief Economist at Patria Finance Investment Bank in the 90's.
 In 1998 he moved to the European Bank for Reconstruction and Development where he became a member of the Executive Board.
 In early 1999, Tuma was appointed Vice-Governor of the Czech National Bank.
 In December 2000, he was made Governor which he held until 2010.
 In this capacity he sat on the Boards of the European Central Bank, International Monetary Fund, and Bank for International Settlement.
 He is currently a partner in KPMG Czech Republic.
 He is an external Lecturer at the Institute of Economic Studies of Charles University, where he covers monetary policy and financial regulation.
 He is a member of the Scientific Boards of the Czech Technical University (CVUT) and the University of South Bohemia.
 He is on the Statutory Boards of the Prague-based Academy of Performing Arts, the University of Economics and CERGE-EI Foundation.
 He is on the Board of Governors of English College and the Supervisory Board of Výbor dobré vůle – Foundation of Olga Havlová.
-He was the President of the Czech Economic Society from 1999 to 2001.
+He was the president of the Czech Economic Society from 1999 to 2001.
 During his tenure, Tuma was consistently recognized as one of the World's top-ten Central Bankers.